orbisat-oeiras/backend/README.md

 ## Notes and useful things

 Most browsers have a limit of 6 connections per domain.
-Since each SSE endpoint represents a connection that stays open indeterminatly, we have to be very careful when subscribing to SSEs.
+Since each SSE endpoint represents a connection that stays open indeterminately, we have to be very careful when subscribing to SSEs.
 However, response bodies consist of `data` tags and `event` tags, so we can have a single endpoint which sends all the data.
-Thus the endpoints specified above become internal spearations which all write to the same endpoint.
+Thus the endpoints specified above become internal separations which all write to the same endpoint.